SylvainHeurtier/FornaX_Transformer/README.md

 │   ├── Model_XVI.py             # Transformer model implementation
 │   ├── GeneratorSequence.py     # Sequence generation for predictions
 │   └── submit_*.sh              # Job submission scripts for HPC
-├── results/                     # Output directory for processed data and models └── logs/                        # Log files from job executions
+├── data/                        # Directory with the three base catalogs serving as the initial dataset ├── results/                     # Output directory for processed data and models └── logs/                        # Log files from job executions
 ```